wavemaker/docs/learn/react-native/mobile-build-manual.md

 ## How to use React Native CLI in Build Process

-WaveMaker developers use `wm-reactnative-cli` in this manual process where `wm-reactnative-cli` combines multiple React Native commands into a single command.
+WaveMaker developers use `wm-reactnative-cli` in this process where `wm-reactnative-cli` combines multiple React Native commands into a single command.
 Follow the below procedure.

 1. Ensure that the hardware and software required by `wm-reactnative-cli` are available.
 To find the list of requirements, see [https://github.com/wavemaker/wm-reactnative-cli](https://github.com/wavemaker/wm-reactnative-cli)